Barry Moore (American politician): 2020

 Moore again sought the nomination in 2020.
 The seat was open after Roby opted not to run for a sixth term.
 Moore placed second in the seven-way Republican primary, the real contest in the heavily Republican district, trailing Dothan businessman Jeff Coleman.
 He then defeated Coleman in the runoff, which had been delayed almost three months due to the COVID-19 pandemic.
 In that time, Coleman's campaign faltered, and Moore eventually won.
-He then defeated Democratic nominee Phyllis Harvey-Hall in the general election with 65.2% of the vote.
+He defeated Democratic nominee Phyllis Harvey-Hall in the general election with 65.2% of the vote.

 2022

 Moore ran for reelection in 2022.
 In the Republican primary, Moore initially faced a challenge from Jeff Coleman, who announced another bid for the second congressional district.
-However, a federal panel ruled against Coleman's candidacy, as he qualified to run after the first deadline had passed, and the decision implementing a second deadline was reversed.
+But a federal panel ruled against Coleman's candidacy, as he had qualified to run after the first deadline passed, and the decision implementing a second deadline was reversed.
 This left Moore unopposed in the Republican primary.
-In the general election, Moore faced Democratic nominee Phyllis Harvey-Hall in a rematch; he was reelected to a second term with 69% of the vote.
+In the general election, Moore defeated Democratic nominee Phyllis Harvey-Hall in a rematch with 69% of the vote.

 2024

 In 2024, redistricting as a result of Allen v.
-Milligan placed Moore into Alabama's 1st congressional district, which was represented by Jerry Carl, setting up a primary in which Moore and Carl were both incumbents pitted against each other in the 1st district.
+Milligan placed Moore into Alabama's 1st congressional district, which was represented by Jerry Carl, setting up a primary in which Moore and Carl were pitted against each other in the 1st district.
 On October 30, 2023, Moore confirmed to 1819 News that he would run in the first congressional district, challenging Carl in the Republican primary.

-In the Republican primary on March 5, 2024, Moore narrowly won the Republican nomination against Carl, despite running in a district that was geographically more Carl's district than Moore's.
+On March 5, 2024, Moore narrowly won the primary, despite running in a district that was geographically more Carl's than his.
 The new 1st retained 60% of Carl’s constituents.

-In October 2024, The Washington Post reported that the Chinese government was using its Spamouflage influence operation to target Moore with accusations that he won his primary because of "the bloody Jewish consortium," as well as calling him a "Jewish dog", among other antisemitic tropes.
+In October 2024, The Washington Post reported that the Chinese government was using its Spamouflage influence operation to target Moore with accusations that he won his primary because of "the bloody Jewish consortium" and to call him a "Jewish dog", among other antisemitic tropes.
 Moore has been critical of the Chinese Communist Party, and has directed support for Taiwanese independence.
-Moore is not Jewish.
+He is not Jewish.